New York Knife Possession Crimes: FAQ

 Generally, and assuming there is no corresponding intent to use it unlawfully, it is legal to possess a butterfly knife.
 Know, however, that definitions may vary as to what constitutes this type of “weapon” and if it does not comport with the law, then it could be illegal.

-It depends on the characteristics of the particular knife.
-If the knife does not qualify as a gravity knife, or other “per se” weapon, and there is no intent by the person with the knife to use it for any unlawful purpose (or probable cause that they were doing so), then it may be legal to carry a pocket knife in NY.
-Keep in mind that knives over certain sizes are unlawful whether or not their possession violates New York Penal Law 265.01.What is the legal size of a knife in NY?
+The answer to this question depends entirely on the characteristics of the particular item.
+If it does not qualify as a “per se” weapon, and there is no intent by the person to use it for any unlawful purpose (or probable cause to believe that they were doing so), then it can be legal to carry a pocket knife.
+Keep in mind that knives over four inches are unlawful in New York City whether or not their possession violates Penal Law 265.01.
+Possession of such a blade would violate NYC Administrative Code 10-133.

 While there is no size restriction in the state, AC 10-133 makes it illegal to carry a knife with a blade that is four inches or longer.
 This may seem unbelievable given that we possess them in the kitchen, for example, and they are readily available at stores across the United States.
 Obvious issues aside, possessing such an object is punishable by a fine or up to 15 days in jail regardless of any unlawful intent.
 Needless to say, the discretion of police officers comes into play heavily in these circumstances and the law is enforced by way of a “pink” summons.